GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 The application is deployed under a host project as set in the `PROJECT_ID` variable.
 To enable the application to tag columns in other projects (i.e. data projects) one must grant a number of permissions on each data project.

+If you haven't configured Terraform to do that for you via the `data_projects_permissions_in_standard_mode` module in [terraform/main.tf](../terraform/main.tf)
-To do, run the following script:
+, you can grant these permissions manually with the following script:

 From root folder:
 ```